Wuthering Heights: 1847 edition

 The original text as published by Thomas Cautley Newby in 1847 is available online in two parts.
 The novel was first published together with Anne Brontë's Agnes Grey in a three-volume format: Wuthering Heights filled the first two volumes and Agnes Grey made up the third.
+In the 1850 edition, the Wuthering Heights chapters were renumbered as a single volume: Volume I of the 1847 edition corresponds to chapters 1 to 14, while Volume II corresponds to chapters 15 to 34.